papajessie/swcpy/docs/bugs.md

 ## Definitely bugs

-### Imperial IDT Traps

-The [Imperial dropship trap](empireTrapDropship.html) at level 11 generates 5 stormtroopers instead of 4 heavy troopers.
-Only the Imperial faction suffers from this.
-See below for the Rebel IDT Trap.

-  * **Analysis:** The [Imperial Dropship](ImperialDropship.html) called by the trap at level 11 is not the same as the [Imperial Dropship](ImperialDropshipTrap.html) at level 10 and below (they bear the same name, but have different ID).
-The one at level 11 is the same as the usual dropship (buildable in the factory) whereas the one called by the trap gives heavy troopers.
-None of these are skinnable (they are not regular or heavy troopers, even if they look very similar).
-  * **Bug confirmed:** yes, multiple sources.
-Waiting for a timestamp and an official test. https://www.youtube.com/watch?v=Vvc7FDqrkt0&
-  * **Bug confirmation process:** (not required)

 ### Rebel V-4X-D Ski Speeder

 The [Rebel V-4X-D Ski Speeder](PolarShip.html) has a displayed damage that is going down from level 9 to level 11 (instead of up) without any other stats increasing.
 The calculated damage increases from level 9 to 10, but drops at level 11 (below level 7).